arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 > **Note:** The model performance can be affected if the application is implemented on a very different environment than the one used for training.
 It's recommended to feed the datasets with new samples and retrain the model for a new and upgraded deployment.

-For a new model deployment, use the [Syntiant uploader](assets/Syntiant_Uploader.zip) and replace the ei_model.synpkg with yours.
+For a new model deployment, use the [Syntiant® uploader](assets/Syntiant_Uploader.zip) and replace the ei_model.synpkg with yours.

 ## Intruder Detector System Setup